-The WildTrack Specialist Group, a global network of biologists and conservationists dedicated to using only non-invasive techniques to monitor and protect endangered species, will launch on April 22nd to celebrate Earth Day.
+The WildTrack Specialist Group, a global network of biologists and conservationists dedicated to using only non-invasive techniques to monitor and protect endangered species, launched on April 22nd 2021 to celebrate Earth Day.

 Members of the group, which includes conservation professionals from 12 countries on five continents, monitor a range of species from black rhinos in Africa and tigers in Nepal, to jaguars in Brazil and tiny endangered dormice in Israel, Greece and the United Kingdom.

 Instead of tags or collars they use advanced data analytics and artificial intelligence, combined with non-invasive on-the-ground tracking techniques, to monitor the animals in their watch.
 These techniques include footprint analytics, acoustic monitoring, trail cameras and traditional knowledge shared by local guides, park rangers and trackers.

 “In addition to allowing us to identify a species or individual animal — and its sex and age-class – from the distinguishing footprints it leaves or the sounds it makes, this hands-off approach offers two other major advantages,” said Zoe Jewell, co-founder of WildTrack and an adjunct faculty member at Duke University’s Nicholas School of the Environment.